 Editor: p 376, line 30, change "LDPC rate" to "LDPC code rate” as shown below

 The Superimposed Code Applied field shall have the same value for all EDMG PPDUs comprising the EDMG A-PPDU.
-The receiver shall ignore the Superimposed Code Applied field if the the EDMG-MCS field does not indicate the LDPC rate-7/8.
+The receiver shall ignore the Superimposed Code Applied field if the the EDMG-MCS field does not indicate the LDPC code rate-7/8.

 Editor: p 408, line 17, change "LDPC rate" to "LDPC code rate” as shown below

 If a control trailer is present in a transmitted PPDU (see 29.3.7), the control trailer has a length of 18 data octets.
 The control trailer continues scrambling of the Data field with no seed reset as defined in 20.4.3.3.2.
-The control trailer is encoded using the rate 3/4 LDPC parity check matrix defined in 20.3.8.4 with shortening to achieve the effective LDPC rate of 6/13.
+The control trailer is encoded using the rate 3/4 LDPC parity check matrix defined in 20.3.8.4 with shortening to achieve the effective LDPC code rate of 6/13.

 CID 3064